Gustav Mahler, Chris Cornell and Helmut Berger died on 18 May. That day is a bit the day of the dead.

 The songs on 72 Seasons sound a bit thrashier than on predecessor Hardwire, without breaking speed records, and one will search in vain for the epic headbutt-metal of their first four records.
 At times, thoughts turn to (the aforementioned) Load and Reload.
 Albums with a kind of metalised hard rock.
 Albums that have their moments (Until It Sleeps, included in the live set again this tour for the first time in 15 years, is a very underrated song) but albums that, with the best intentions on earth, one can't finish in one, uninterrupted, listening session.
 72 Seasons suffers a bit from the same shortcoming.
 Lux Aeterna, the first single, sounds kind of like Motörhead, but without the dirt (it sounds more like a Lemmy tribute than Murder One on Hardwire was).
 The first three songs of the album, the title track, Shadows Follow, Screaming Suicide are quite good as individual tracks but with track 4, quite appropriately called Sleepwalk My Life Away, listening fatigue starts to set in.
 Then the shortcoming wreaks itself that the band regularly pushes its songs beyond their natural length.
 Then the repetitions in the songs end up in a dead spot.
 Sometimes it happens that what sounds boring on first listen starts to grow over time and becomes a haunting listening experience (Harvester of Sorrow on Justice ...), but whether that's going to happen here I seriously doubt.
 The band sounds like they have been economical with ideas.
 Kirk Hammett relies mainly on the pentatonic scale for his guitar solos but in trying to say more with less, the results sound somewhat laboured and the inventiveness and atmospheric, neo-classical intros and bridges of math Metallica are sorely missed.

 Longing for things lost in time ...
 This summer, for the first time in five years, I am going to Bayreuth again.
 Back to the theatre that Richard Wagner had built especially for the performance of the ultimate cycle of rise and fall, Der Ring des Nibelungen.
 Looking forward to it.
 To a new production of Parsifal in which time becomes a space in augmented reality.
-And Tannhäuser, Tobias Kratzer's fantastic production that has its last run of performances this year.
+And Tannhäuser, Tobias Kratzer's fantastic production that was supposed to have its last run of performances this year but is prolonged due to success.
 But more on that later, no doubt.

 - Wouter de Moor